nuejs/nue/packages/nuejs.org/docs/hello-world.md

 ### Add shared data
-Then we add a data file called `site.yaml` with all the site-wide data to fill our personal information and other basic data being used on our header and footer:
+Then we add a data file called `site.yaml` with all the site-wide data to fill in our personal information and other basic data being used on our header and footer:

 ``` yaml